openedx/paragon/README.md

 ### Coverage

 Paragon measures code coverage using Jest's built-in `--coverage` flag and report it via [Codecov](https://codecov.io/gh/edx/paragon).
 Shoot for 100% test coverage on your PRs, but use your best judgment if you're really struggling to cover those last few lines.
 At the very least, don't *reduce* total coverage.
 Codecov will fail your build if your PR reduces coverage.

+### Example app

+Paragon components can have different behavior in the MFE environment. `example` app in the project root allows you to test new changes inside the MFE environment.

+Steps to install the `example` app.

+1. `cd example && npm install` to install dependencies.
+2. Launch any devstack.
+It is required for MFE to login into the system and set up configs.
+3. `npm start` to start the app.
+4. Go to the `example/src/MyComponent.jsx` and use Paragon components inside the MFE environment.

 ## Semantic Release